-How to use the Windows Calculator1) Enter the number of each window type that you want to estimate.
+How To Use The Windows Calculator1) Enter the number of windows for each type that you want to estimate.

-2) Select windows material type (Vinyl, Wood, Fiberglass or Aluminum).
+2) Select material type: (Vinyl, Wood, Fiberglass or Aluminum).

-4) Select Windows Build Quality.
-This setting is primarily for VINYL windows, and sometimes applies to fiberglass windows.
+4) Select build quality: this setting is primarily for VINYL windows, and sometimes applies to fiberglass windows.
 Wood and Aluminum windows from same manufacturer are usually of the same quality.

-Medium build quality usually offers fusion-welded frames and sashes, better quality weather-stripping, locks and sash sliding mechanism, but usually does not include insulated frames.
-Also frames are typically made from a lower gauge vinyl.
+Medium build quality usually offers fusion-welded frames and sashes, better quality weather-stripping, locks and sash sliding mechanism.
+However, it usually does not include insulated frames.
+Also, frames are typically made from a lower gauge vinyl.

-Best build quality usually means most durable / strongest frame, all fusion welded parts, more weather stripping and sometimes Triple Glazing for best energy efficiency.
-These windows will last you the longest, and will continue to operate at its original condition for a long time.
-However the price increase reflects the quality increase.
+Best build quality usually means the most durable / strongest frame, all fusion welded parts, more weather stripping and sometimes Triple Glazing for the highest energy efficiency.
+These windows will last the longest, and will continue to operate at their original condition for a long time.
+However, improved quality comes at a higher cost.

-5) Choose Trim Options.
-In most case you can reuse existing STOPS (interior trim around window frame).
+5) Choose Trim Options: in most cases, you can reuse existing STOPS (interior trim around window frame).
 If you need / want new stops, this will cost you about $5-10 per linear foot, with materials and installation.
 If you have bare (painted) wood exterior window casing, it is recommended to wrap it with flat-stock aluminum (Copping).
 This will protect your wood against rot and will eliminate the need for painting.

 Average Cost of 10 Replacement Windows: